 Sand Art Jars

 Provide jars and colored sand for the kids to layer and create their own sand art.
-It’s a mesmerizing activity that results in lovely, colorful decorations.
+It’s a mesmerizing activity that results in lovely, colorful decorations, making it a perfect addition to your favorite process art preschool ideas.

 Magic Wands